-Results from 2 years of studies conducted in the Mississippi Delta at Scott, Miss. confirm the yield advantage from planting soybeans on raised beds, especially those that are irrigated.
-In those studies (2008, 2009), soybean varieties ranging in maturity from MG 4.4 to 4.9 produced 6% to 8% more yield when planted on beds and flood-irrigated.
-In 2008, yields from beds averaged about 88 bu/acre vs. about 83 bu/acre from flat-planted beans, while in 2009, the yield spread was 80 vs. 74 bu/acre, respectively.
+Results from 2 years [2008-09] of studies conducted in the Miss.
+Delta at Scott, Miss. confirm the yield advantage from planting soybeans on raised beds, especially those that are irrigated.
+In those studies, MG 4.4-4.9 soybean varieties produced 6% to 8% more yield when planted on beds and flood-irrigated.
+In 2008, yields from plantings made on beds averaged about 88 bu/acre vs. about 83 bu/acre from flatplanted beans, while in 2009, the yield spread was 80 vs. 74 bu/acre, respectively.
 Similar results have been obtained from on-farm trials.
 A wide-bed planting system should also be considered.
-These beds can be constructed in the fall soon after harvest using an implement that combines sweeps to dig furrows with wings to distribute the resulting loose soil over a wide area, say 80 inches (MSU Bulletin 1072).
+These beds can be constructed in the fall soon after harvest using an implement that combines sweeps to dig furrows with wings to distribute the resulting loose soil over a wide area, say 80 in.
+[MSU Bulletin 1072].

 A wide bed will accommodate various narrow row spacings, and will be suitable for different crops that may have varying row spacing requirements.
 This is probably the most manageable bed system for clayey soils.
-This system will also facilitate furrow and flood irrigation on clayey soils that crack and allow lateral movement of irrigation water between the widely-spaced furrows.
+This system will also facilitate furrow and flood irrigation on soils that crack and allow lateral movement of irrigation water between the widelyspaced furrows.

 Soybeans grown in ESPS plantings will be harvested from late July through early September.
-Since this is normally the driest time of year in the midsouthern US, there should be no ruts left by the combine.
+Since this is normally the driest time of year in the midsouthern U.S., there should be no ruts left by the combine.
 Thus, a bed system can remain in place from year to year if there are no harvest ruts, and can be refurbished without destructive primary tillage in the fall when necessary.